cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 # Ed25519ph, Ed25519ctx, and Ed25519

 This section describes implementations of BlindPublicKey, UnblindPublicKey, and BlindKeySign as modifications of routines in {{RFC8032, Section 5.1}}.
+BlindKeyGen invokes the key generation routine specified in {{RFC8032, Section 5.1.5}} and outputs only the private key.

 ## BlindPublicKey and UnblindPublicKey

-BlindPublicKey transforms a private blind skB into a scalar for the edwards25519 group and then multiplies the target key by this scalar.
+BlindPublicKey transforms a private blind bk into a scalar for the edwards25519 group and then multiplies the target key by this scalar.
 UnblindPublicKey performs essentially the same steps except that it multiplies the target public key by the multiplicative inverse of the scalar, where the inverse is computed using the order of the group L, described in {{RFC8032, Section 5.1}}.

-More specifically, BlindPublicKey(pk, skB) works as follows.
+More specifically, BlindPublicKey(pk, bk) works as follows.

-1. Hash the 32-byte private key skB using SHA-512, storing the digest in a 64-octet large buffer, denoted b.
+1. Hash the 32-byte private key bk using SHA-512, storing the digest in a 64-octet large buffer, denoted b.
 Interpret the lower 32 bytes buffer as a little-endian integer, forming a secret scalar s.
 Note that this explicitly skips the buffer pruning step in {{RFC8032, Section 5.1}}.